Cagayan: Tourism

 Since Cagayan faces the Philippine Sea, an extensive shoreline sprawls along the northern coastal towns of Sanchez Mira, Pamplona, Santa Praxedes, Claveria, Buguey, Aparri, Ballesteros, Abulug, and the islands of Palaui, Fuga, and island municipality of Calayan.
 Sanchez Mira, Claveria, and Santa Praxedes have facilities for excursion stays while Fuga Island is being developed as a world-class recreation and tourism center.
 Activities include whale watching at the Calayan Islands, and scuba diving, snorkeling and fishing in Palaui Island of Santa Ana.
 The airstrip at Claveria could be used as a jump-off point to Fuga Island.

 The Sambali Festival is celebrated throughout the province in commemoration of its founding.
 Hotels include the Governors Garden Hotel, Hotel Candice, Hotel Roma and Hotel Kimikarlai all in Tuguegarao City.

+The Basilica Minore of Our Lady of Piat in the Municipality of Piat, is a major pilgrimage site in the province and houses the centuries-old image of Our Lady of Piat, known as the "Mother of Cagayan."
+Referred to as the "Pilgrimage Center of the North," it attracts thousands of devotees annually, particularly during its feast day in July.

 Claveria is host to several scenic attractions which include: the Lakay-Lakay Lagoon, the rocky formation along the Camalaggaon Caves, the Roadside Park overlooking the Claveria Bay, Macatel Falls with its clear waters that run in abundance throughout the year, the Pata Lighthouse, and the Claveria Beach Resort along the white sand coasts.

+Flag

+The flag of the province of Cagayan is a horizontal triband of blue, gold and green, charged with the provincial coat-of-arms ringed by 29 white, five-pointed stars.
+It was adopted on March 11, 1970, by virtue of Provincial Board Resolution No. 319.

+Cagayan is one of the few Philippine provinces to have a distinctly-designed flag, deviating from the standard flag design of the provincial seal on a colored field.
+The flag has a proportion of 1:2, the same as the flag of the Philippines.

+Symbolism

+The colors of the flag have the following symbolism: